slang-i18n/slang/README.md

 Lightweight i18n solution.
 Use JSON files to create typesafe translations.

 **For Flutter Web users:** version 3.0.4 contains the workaround for [#79555](https://github.com/flutter/flutter/issues/79555).
-Version 4.x.x is web compatible as soon as the Flutter team merged this fix into the stable branch.
+Version 4.x.x is web compatible as soon as the Flutter team merge this fix into the stable branch.

 ## Getting Started